 Embedded SIM (eSIM/MFF2)

-The eSIM, also known as MFF2, represents a significant shift away from physical SIM cards.
+The eSIM, or MFF2, represents a significant shift away from physical SIM cards.
 MFF2 eSIMs can be bought on reels from providers like emnify and then soldered onto the device, offering a secure connectivity solution.

 Integrated SIM (iSIM)